pawel-boczarski/stagira/README.md

 If a command tries to write or even read something that is not specified in its restriction, an error will be raised.

-## Perfect function calls in Stagyra
+## Perfect function calls in Stagira

-For a call to be interpreted by Stagyra, we need two more things: "actualization mode" (the "who" - immediate call, stored to be executed later...) and the "goal" (final cause) - which is an explanation (rather for programmer than the interpreter) why we execute this at all.
+For a call to be interpreted by Stagira, we need two more things: "actualization mode" (the "who" - immediate call, stored to be executed later...) and the "goal" (final cause) - which is an explanation (rather for programmer than the interpreter) why we execute this at all.

 For immediate statements, we use `now` as actualization mode.
 For stored functions, `func` is used.